TamaGON Mold insulation system

-TamaGON forms an "air insulation layer" between the platen and the mold, suppressing heat transfer from the mold to the molding machine.
-It prevents unnecessary temperature rises in the platen, achieving dimensional stability and consistent quality of molded products.
+The TamaGON forms an air insulation layer between the platen and the mold, suppressing heat transfer from the mold to the molding machine.
+This prevents unnecessary temperature increases in the platen, ensuring dimensional stability and consistent product quality.

 In recent years, efforts to achieve carbon neutrality have been accelerating across the entire manufacturing industry.
 Small and medium-sized enterprises account for 10-20% of Japan's greenhouse gas (GHG) emissions, making reduction of these emissions an essential task.
 In addition, many large globally operating companies have set reduction targets (SBT) that are in line with the international goal of the 1.5°C level, and there is a growing trend to require emissions reductions throughout the supply chain.
 As a result, there is strong demand for small and medium-sized enterprises, who are trading partners, to also take on greenhouse gas reduction initiatives and demonstrate their achievements.